Imagine 💡

 Using an external flash will make your subject well-lit, even at a distance.

-2. Light Direction
+2. Light direction

 Coupled with its intense light, you can bounce your flash on far-away objects or subjects for a more natural light setting.
+Using an External hot shoe allows you to turn your creativity into reality.

 The various options and flexibility of the external hot shoe open up many new possibilities in your hot shoe photography.
+You should also consider the weight that you want to carry before opting for an external flash.

 It is not the smallest and lightest accessory, so if you decide to bring external flashes, be prepared to add an extra bag to your trip.

-Are Nikon and Canon Hot Shoes the Same?
+Are Nikon and Canon hot shoes the same?

 I apologize for being the bearer of bad news, but unfortunately, they are different.